The-MAS-Network/TheSolution/README.md

 **Timeline:**

-* Development Period: Starting Feb 1st, 2024 (you can submit your code at any time for feedback or questions before the official deadline as many times as needed)
+* Development Period: Starting Feb 1st, 2024 (you can submit your code at any time for feedback or ask questions before the official deadline as many times as needed)

 * Submission Deadline: March 4th, 2024 (new submissions after the deadline will not be considered)